duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 You can find instructions to collect the dataset [here](TODO: add link to instructions paragraph).

 ### DAE
 We first train the DAE for XXX epochs, with learning rate XXX and XX optimizer.
+We choose the
 The input to the network are corrupted images from our simulated dataset by randomly masking a rectangular area, and we also add random color jittering transformations.
+The network is trained on images of size 280 x 320 pixels.

 ### Beta VAE

-We train the $\beta$-VAE for XXX epochs, with learning rate XXX and XX optimizer.
+We train the $\beta$-VAE for XXX epochs, with learning rate XXX and XX optimizer, using images of size 280 x 320 pixels.
 $\beta$ is chosen to be 1, so we actually have a VAE.
 - write something about the loss -
 We compute the perceptual similarity loss term using the outputs of our previously trained DAE as targets.